gokulnathan66/harmonix-aol-arch/README.md

 # g2-aol-template

-Complete template for creating AOL-compliant services in the Pulse-AI multi-agent system architecture.
+Complete template for creating AOL-compliant services in the  multi-agent system architecture.

 ## 🎯 What This Template Is For